We're going to be talking about, we're going to be talking about Julian Assange.

 So they're seeing that.

-And I think the Washington case, um, the national defense, the the Florida uh federal case, they pushed that back, and then the Washington DC case, they pushed that one back too.
+And I think the Washington case, the national defense, the Florida federal case, they pushed that back.

 So they're delaying it.

-So they're catching on that, like, yo, just indicting indicting people politically is just not a good move.
+So they're catching on that, like, yo, just indicting people politically is just not a good move.

 So that's why I think Julian Assange was released.

-That political prosecution is not a wave.
+Donald Trump absolutely set a precedent that political prosecution is not a wave.

 It is not a wave.